Bassett-Lowke

-These Crescent copies mimic the B.M.C. castings of the B.I Duncan, B.II Swiftsure, B.III King Edward VII, and the B.IV Lord Nelson.
-It is unknown when Bassett-Lowke ceased carrying the B.M.C metal ship models, however Derek Head in his book on page 12, states that metal ship models continued to be carried until the 1920’s.
-The larger highly accurate wood and wire ship models in the scale of one inch to 1200 inches or 1:1200, continued to be sold commercially and were used by the military for recognition and war gaming purpose.
-Unlike the B.M.C. lead models, which are in 1/1800 scale and are obscure to most collectors, these larger highly finished 100 to 1 inch or 1/1200 scale wooden ship models are prized by collectors and command a high price.

-Model Trains
+Miniature locomotives

 Bassett-Lowke produced trains from 15-inch (381 mm) gauge live steam models to Gauge 2, Gauge 1 and 0 gauge trains.

 The first 15-inch steam locomotive, test run on the Eaton Hall Railway in 1905, was Little Giant.
 Unlike other engines on the line, it was a replica of main-line locos, built for a public miniature railway at Blackpool.
 It was a quarter-scale 4-4-2 "Atlantic" tender engine, though not an exact copy of any particular prototype.
 That engine still exists in private ownership.